 Lately, everyone seems to be talking about STEAM.
-It has become a hot topic in the world of education and in the business community, but what does STEAM have to do with your preschooler?
+It’s a hot topic in the world of education and in the business community, but what does STEAM have to do with your preschooler?

 What is STEAM?